 And I think Trump has moved the football down the field in a lot of ways, just rhetorically.

-To be flat out honest with you, like, when Trump First came down the elevator and was like, you know, we've got this massive problem with illegals coming in and immigration stuff.
+To be flat out honest with you, like, when Trump first came down the elevator and was like, you know, we've got this massive problem with illegals coming in and immigration stuff, I wasn't even cognizant of a problem with immigration, right?

-And I was, I was, even back then, I was fairly politically aware.
+And I was, I was, even back then, I was fairly politically aware, but I was like, really, is that a big problem in the US?

 Like, I didn't, you know, it's 2015 or whatever, and I didn't think that it was.

-But like, at the same time, it's like he really did move the Overton window to the point where these were things that we could talk about.
+At the same time, it's like he really did move the Overton window to the point where these were things that we could talk about.

-And now, like, I've got, One of the more extreme positions on immigration, at least of anyone around the table.
+And now, like, I've got one of the more extreme positions on immigration, at least of anyone around the table.

 I mean, to Phil's point, I mean, the entire ecosystem as it exists now exists because of Trump.

-The only reason that maybe not Alex Jones, because again, he's been pretty consistent and he kind of predates Trump in a lot of ways.
+The only reason that, maybe not Alex Jones, because again, he's been pretty consistent and he kind of predates Trump in a lot of ways.

-But I mean, Tucker, Candace, obviously, even Megan Kelly to a large part, owe their careers not to Trump directly, but to the sort of ecosystem that Trump created.
+But I mean, Tucker, Candace, obviously, even Megan Kelly to a large part owe their careers not to Trump directly, but to the sort of ecosystem that Trump created.

 And so, again, this isn't saying that that's why they should have loyalty to Trump.